 Knowing how long it’s going to take you to do something means you can block time out appropriately, and factor in the inevitable procrastination time around it.
 I like to use time tracking tools like Clockify to see how long I spend on a particular task, so I can make an informed decision about how long writing tasks take, and how I’m going to plan my days around the task(s) at hand.
 You can then suggest realistic deadlines that aren’t going to pile on the pressure, but also avoid you kicking the project into the long grass.
 If you lose that initial momentum, the chance of writer’s block increases so this is an important first step to take.

 Find times you like to write

 As humans, one of the most special things about us is that our brains all work very differently!
 For me, writing a long article first thing in the morning would be harder than concrete.
 I’m much more likely to get into a good writing flow in the afternoon or early evening, so wherever I can I’ll block out my writing time then.
 There’s no point just sitting there if you’re not in the right headspace, you’ll just wind up getting frustrated and the task will feel impossible.

-The key is to check in with yourself and figure out what times of the day, or even days of the week, might work best for you.
+The key to overcoming writer’s block is to check in with yourself and figure out what times of the day, or even days of the week, might work best for you.
 This will help with writing, and your productivity more generally, so it’s a win-win.